open-afc-project/openafc/tools/geo_converters/README.md

 ### *lidar_merge.py* - flattens lidar files <a name="lidar_merge"/>

-LiDAR files (misnomer, as most other terrain files are also obtained by LiDARs.
-Whatever) are high-resolution (one meter for USA) surface model (contain both terrain and rooftops) for urban agglomerations.
-Their original representation is complicated multilevel directory structure (which is a product of `proc_lidar` script - but that's a different story).
+LiDAR files are high-resolution (one meter for USA) surface models that contain both terrain and building data.
+Their original representation is a complicated multilevel directory structure (which is a product of `proc_lidar` script).

 `lidar_merge.py` converts mentioned multilevel structure into flat geospatial files (one file per agglomeration).

 `lidar_merge.py [options] SRC_DIR DST_DIR`

-Here `SRC_DIR` is a root of multilevel structure (contains pert-agglomeration .csv files), `DST_DIR` is a directory for resulting flat files.
+Here `SRC_DIR` is a root of multilevel structure (contains per-agglomeration .csv files), `DST_DIR` is a directory for resulting flat files.
 Options are:

 |Option|Function|
 |------|--------|